 backgrounds in subjects such as history, political

 Non-matriculated students are eligible

-up to nine credits may be applied toward the degree
+those courses may be applied toward the degree

 program.
 For some courses, permission of the